stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 So please, hear me out.
 While we are not able to run values of type `IO a` when writing programs, that is, there is no function of type `IO a -> a`, we are able to chain such computations and describe more complex programs.
-Idris provides special syntax for this: Do blocks.
+Idris provides special syntax for this: *Do blocks*.
 Here's an example:

 ```idris